xxtraPickles/icarusMods/README.md

 # icarusMods

+BEAST MINERAL EXTRACTION

 **Thoughts behind this Mod**

 Late game to me has felt like a sim where I just run to 1 deep mining vein after another collecting resources.
-Skipping the hunting part that I enjoy so much in the early/mid game.
+Skipping the hunting part mostly and finding the animals to be annoying.
 So on top of those trips, I wanted the kills to actually feel rewarding.
 I also felt like the Material Processor is completely underrated for its name, so I wanted to make better use of it.
-So I added the following recipes:

-* Extract the minerals within creatures' bones to ore's
+This mod adds the following, including some QoL for excess Charcoal and the need for Oxite

+* When destroying the animal bones from a killed creature, recieve "Trace Minerals" as a reward, scaled by bone harvesting
+* From the Mortar and Pestel or Material Processor, convert the trace Minerals into raw ores (Faster and more efficient in the Material Processer)
 * Convert charcoal into Coal Ore
-* Extract oxite from fish
+* Extract oxite from fish (Material Processor Only)
-* Combine Fiber and Reed's to create Oxite
+* Create oxite from Fiber and Reed Flowers (Material Processor Only)
-* Extract the left over bones from Raw meat

-12/30/2022

-Added
-* Convert Bones to precious Ore's
-* Convery Fish to oxite
-* Convert Charcoal to Coal Ore
-* Convert Raw Meat to bones
-* Convert Reed's and Fiber to oxite

 Thanks everyone on the Linkarus Discord for the details on how to do things like this and Jimk72 for the ModManager